INTRODUCTION TO NAIRN DUNBAR GOLF COURSE

 ALASTAIR NEILSON

-In the last year or so, Nairn Dunbar Golf Club has undergone a number of notable changes, the appointment of a new and very experienced ‘Operations Manager’, John Forbes, along with its first ever female ‘Club Captain’, Hazel Clark and finally the invitation to myself to come onboard as the new Club Professional.
-After working abroad in Europe for a number of years, it is a special opportunity for me to return to my native country of Scotland and to a traditional Scottish members club with a long and impressive history.
-The passion and desire of the team now in place behind the scenes at Nairn Dunbar, certainly gives me a belief that the future of the club is now in very safe hands.
-That the energy and commitment the whole operations team, including the club committee’s, and the many volunteers deliver to each and every project within the club, bring the success that the club needs to grow and flourish.
+After working abroad in Europe for a number of years, it has been a special opportunity for me to return to my native country of Scotland and to a traditional Scottish members club with a long and impressive history.
+The passion and desire of the team now in place behind the scenes at Nairn Dunbar, shows that the future of the club is now in very safe hands, and that fantastic progress is being made to enhance all aspects of the course and clubhouse, exciting times ahead for sure.
+That the energy and commitment the whole operations team, including the club committee’s, and the many volunteers deliver to each and every new project we undertake, is helping the club to build on what we can offer to our members and visitors.

-As a golf club, you naturally need a golf course product, and my goodness what a product of a course we deliver here, to members and visitors alike.
-The quality of the golf course we provide all year round is second to none, especially in terms of value and the classic Scottish member experience, both on and off the course.
-In my first year at the club, I was astounded by the incredible friendliness of the members and the desire of so many visitors to come and enjoy the ‘Dunbar’ experience.
+As a serious modern golf club, you naturally need a high quality golf course product, what we are able to provide year round is second to none, in terms of value and the classic Scottish member experience, both on and off the course.
+We are also delighted to have so many visitors who come and enjoy the ‘Dunbar’ experience.
 It is also truly amazing, to see and hear the reactions of the competitors in our many Open and Elite Level competitions we often stage, and we hold some truly notable events.
-In my first year alone, we had the Northern PGA Open (professional golf event) and the Scottish Women’s Amateur, run by the R&A, they were quality events with worthy winners.
-On a more traditional level of golf our ever popular 5 Day Amateur Open held every August, is virtually booked out again for the following year within a week or two of the actual event being completed, with many individual competitors who come from all over the UK and who have done so for many years, what more can you say.
+In recent years we have had the Northern PGA Open (professional golf event) and the Scottish Women’s Amateur, run by the R&A, they were top level quality events with worthy winners.
+On a more traditional level of golf our 4 day Senior Open and our 5 Day Amateur Open held at the beginning and end of each season are extremely popular, indeed our 5 day open is virtually booked out again for the following year within a week or two of the actual event being completed, with many individual competitors coming from all over the UK and who have done so for many years, we thank them for their loyalty.

-However, a golf course is only ever as good as its greenkeeping team, and while we have only a small team compared to some, and a sometimes limited budget, what they deliver to members and visitors alike on a weekly basis, is of an exceptional quality.
+A golf course is only ever as good as its greenkeeping team, and while we have a fairly small but highly dedicated and skilled team compared to some courses, and a limited budget, what they are able deliver to our members and visitors alike on a weekly basis, is of an exceptional quality.
 So much of the praise from a variety of the golfers who play our course is attributable to the tireless efforts of the greenkeeping staff.

-So, as I mentioned earlier, I feel very privileged to have had the chance to create a ‘Professional Shop’ and team to support the club, its members and the many visitors who come and play here.
-I hope that they in turn enjoy what we provide in terms of products, coaching, advice, repairs and support.
+I feel very privileged to have had the chance to develop our ‘Professional Shop’ and additional professional services team to support the club, its members and the many visitors who come and play here.
+This is an ongoing mission for myself and the team and we have many ambitious ideas to further enhance what we are able to offer over a range of products and services, and we look forward to engaging with our members and visitors as we move into the 2026 season.
+I hope that they in turn enjoy what we provide in terms of new golf clothing ranges & golfing equipment, coaching opportunities, technical advice, club repairs and general support & encouragement.

 Alastair Neilson